Louisa Daniell: Move to Aldershot

-In 1861 she and her daughter were living at Ventnor on the Isle of Wight.
-By the early 1860s her work at Rugby had brought Daniell to the notice of a Mr Wilson, the Secretary of the County Towns Mission Society, who implored her to “adopt Aldershot” and “work it in the same way as her existing mission stations”.
+In 1861, she and her daughter were living at Ventnor on the Isle of Wight.
+By the early 1860s her work at Rugby had brought Daniell to the notice of Mr. Wilson, the Secretary of the County Towns Mission Society, who implored her to "adopt Aldershot" and "work it in the same way as her existing mission stations."

 Aldershot had few distractions for the 15,000 troops stationed there other than 18 canteens in the Camp where beer was served and 25 public houses and 47 beer houses in the town, most of which were also brothels where disease was rife.
 Daniell described Aldershot at this time as "one of Satan's strongholds".

-Mrs Daniell and her daughter arrived in Aldershot in April 1862 with the intention of setting up a place of recreation and relaxation for soldiers other than the public houses and saloons; with the help and guidance of some of the outstanding evangelical philanthropists of the period including Lord Shaftesbury they rented a house in Artillery Terrace in October 1862 and fitted it up as a mission hall and reading room, providing recreation for soldiers in Aldershot out of concern for their spiritual needs and well-being.
+Daniell and her daughter arrived in Aldershot in April 1862 with the intention of setting up a place of recreation and relaxation for soldiers other than the public houses and saloons.
+With the help and guidance of some of the evangelical philanthropists of the period including Lord Shaftesbury they rented a house in Artillery Terrace in October 1862 and fitted it up as a mission hall and reading room, providing recreation for soldiers in Aldershot out of concern for their spiritual needs and well-being.

 The building of her permanent Mission Hall and Soldiers' Home and Institute situated on Barrack Road was commenced in February 1863 on a plot of land donated by local businessman Mr Eggar, being officially opened on 11 October 1863 by Lord Shaftesbury.
 This building was in the Elizabethan style and consisted of a lecture hall seating up to 500 for religious services, a tea and coffee bar, a smoking and games room, a reading room where newspapers were provided and a lending library in addition to a classroom capable of holding 150 people.
 Upstairs was the drawing room for use by officers and their families, while other rooms included a kitchen and living accommodation.